 Many historic properties are located in town centres.
-The flight path design principles seek to avoid population centres and the flight paths design has sought to protect such places from significant impacts, although in some cases aircraft may still be visible in the distance or would be heard.
+The flight path design principles seek to avoid population centres and have worked to protect such places from significant impacts, although in some cases aircraft may still be visible in the distance or would be heard.
 It is inevitable that some properties would suffer some impact from noise given that in many cases to the west and south-west of WSI the properties are located in rural contexts.
-This includes properties within Mulgoa, Luddenham and Wallacia.
-Impacts to these items would depend on the aircraft altitude, aircraft noise impacts and the type of heritage values for which the items are listed.
+This includes Mulgoa, an historical rural village with several State significant heritage properties (Fern Hill Estate and St Thomas' Church).
+Given the aircraft altitude and aircraft noise, impacts to Fern Hill and other heritage places at Mulgoa would be subject to moderate impacts given changes to the rural setting of these item.